- Fee assured

 - Verified account

 Dr Foster specialises in cardiac electrophysiology and device implantation.
 He was appointed Consultant Cardiologist at Worcestershire Royal Hospital in 2012 to set up a local complex device service for the region and to lead the arrhythmia (heart rhythm disorders) and pacemaker services.
-The complex device service started in July 2013 and is rapidly growing; this means that patients from the local area no longer have to travel to other centres for their complex device implants and can have the long-term follow-up of these devices locally too.
+The complex device service started in July 2013 and has rapidly grown since; this means that patients from the local area no longer have to travel to other centres for their complex device implants and can have the long-term follow-up of these devices locally too.

 He holds an honorary consultant contract at the University Hospital of Coventry and Warwick where he works weekly performing complex ablation procedures.

 He qualified from Cambridge (preclinical) and Oxford (clinical) in 1999 and trained in cardiology in the Wessex deanery and subspecialised in cardiac electrophysiology and complex device implantation in Southampton, Bournemouth and finally in Liverpool (one of the largest electrophysiology centres in Europe).
 His research DM was granted by the University of Oxford in 2012.

 Dr Foster runs a specialist arrhythmia clinic at Spire South Bank.
 This clinic assesses and treats patients with suspected arrhythmias, blackouts, palpitations, and patients needing pacemakers or complex devices (defibrillators and cardiac resynchronisation pacemakers).